modmore/docs/en/01_Commerce/v1/Invoices.md

 There's a couple ways you can change the invoice.

-- Add/change some basic information through settings
-- Change the Twig template
-- Change the way the invoice reference is generated

 ### Add company information [required]

 In most jurisdictions you need to include your full company details on the invoice.
 You can add this, with HTML, in the `commerce.invoice_merchant_address` system setting; the contents of which will be added before the meta data in the top right of the invoice.